dask/dask/docs/source/array-overlap.rst

 Map a function across blocks
 ----------------------------

-Ghosting goes hand-in-hand with mapping a function across blocks.
+Overlapping goes hand-in-hand with mapping a function across blocks.
 This function can now use the additional information copied over from the neighbors that is not stored locally in each block